Merkwurdichliebe/bee/README.md

 ## Usage

-Enter a 7-letter sequence (e.g. aeinrst) to display all possible words and pangrams, with the first character ('a' in this example) being the center letter of the puzzle.
+Enter a 7-letter sequence (e.g. `aeinrst`) to display all possible words and pangrams, with the first character (`a` in this example) being the center letter of the puzzle.

 ## Finding maximum values